eslint/archive-website/docs/developer-guide/working-with-rules.md

 Note that leading and trailing whitespace is optional in message parameters.

-The node contains all of the information necessary to figure out the line and column number of the offending text as well the source text representing the node.
+The node contains all of the information necessary to figure out the line and column number of the offending text as well as the source text representing the node.

 ### `messageId`s